 We were delighted to return as part of the brilliant Cubitt Sessions programme for 2017, with 6 shows from 1 – 9 July taking place on the purpose-built stage at Lewis Cubitt Square.
 Commuters and passers by took in a breadth of talent, from parody opera performances to acapella groups and MOBO award-nominated singer songwriters.
 You can see a snapshot of this year’s Cubitt Sessions below:

 Our final week of #TaTFest17 saw us set up home with our friends at RADA Studios from 10 – 13 August, with 19 daring and intimate productions.
 The halls at RADA were packed for 4 days with an assortment of fictional characters, including albatrosses, astronauts, serial killers, parents, poets, Nebudchadnezzar & mad kings!
 We were also delighted to celebrate our 20th anniversary year in true style with a fun-packed performance of the specially-curated ‘Score’ featuring highlights across our 20 years supporting, promoting and nurturing new opera.

 Check out these shots from around the festival…

 Our festival was also a host of something very special this year – our very own ‘podcast opera’, written by Olivier Award-winning composer Martin Ward.
 Road Memoir is a dramatic, moving and innovative twelve-episode podcast series, combining solo soprano with spoken text, music and sound design to tell the fictional story of an individual’s journey from normal civilian to displaced refugee.
-The series in now 4 episodes in, and you can listen on catch-up (as well as subscribe to future episodes) here: https://TeteATete.lnk.to/RoadMemoir
+You can listen on catch-up here: https://TeteATete.lnk.to/RoadMemoir